CosmosOSProjectArchive/SipaaKernel/README.md

 * A good PC than can compile C#.
 * The COSMOS Developer Kit.
-* Visual Studio 2022 with Extensions Workload.
+* Visual Studio 2022 with .NET developement workload & Extensions Workload.

 ## Contact

 if you have any question, send a Discord message to RaphMar2022#6488 or GreenSoup Dev#6479.

+## ⚠️ WARNING
+SipaaKernel is in developement and it is not recommanded to run it on your main PC. (only if you want your PC to become a potato lol)

+But you can try it on a second PC, a virtual machine!

 # Licensing
 ### This project is licensed Under the MIT licence.
+### SipaaGL is forked from PrismGL2D & PrismGL3D.